abhiksark/ArrPy/README.md

-# arrypy
+# arrpy

 A pure Python implementation that mimics the core functionality of NumPy's ndarray.

 ## Description

-`arrypy` provides a lightweight, dependency-free alternative to NumPy arrays for basic array operations.
+`arrpy` provides a lightweight, dependency-free alternative to NumPy arrays for basic array operations.
 It implements a pure Python Array class that supports multi-dimensional arrays, indexing, arithmetic operations, matrix operations, and more.

 ## Features